Vassilis Spanoulis: 2007–08 season

-On August 19, 2007, Spanoulis was released by the San Antonio Spurs, after deciding he wanted to play in Greece during the 2007–08 season.
-This was due to the fact that his mother was in poor health, and that Spanoulis wanted to be near her.
+On 19 August 2007, Spanoulis was released by the San Antonio Spurs, after deciding he wanted to play in Greece during the 2007–08 season.
+This was because his mother was in poor health at that time, and that Spanoulis wanted to be near her.
 Spanoulis signed a 3-year contract with Panathinaikos, the then defending EuroLeague champions.
-He was signed to play both point guard and shooting guard, along with fellow Greece men's national basketball team star, Dimitris Diamantidis.
-Former NBA player, Šarūnas Jasikevičius, would later join them in the team's guard rotation.
+Spanoulis was signed to the team to play at both the point guard and shooting guard positions, along with fellow Greek national team star, Dimitris Diamantidis.
+Former NBA player and Lithuanian national team star, Šarūnas Jasikevičius, would also later sign with Panathinaikos.
+Spanoulis, Diamantidis, and Jasikevičius would go on to form the team's legendary Three Playmakers Offensive System, as utilized by the team's then-head coach, Željko Obradović.

 The contract Spanoulis signed was for 3-years, at €5.5 million net income salary, plus a $1,166,400 contract buyout from his NBA San Antonio Spurs contract (Panathinaikos paid the buyout, so it did not count against the Spurs' salary cap).
 Spanoulis' agent set up the contract so that Spanoulis could opt out of it after one year.
 Spanoulis originally stated that, after the first year of his contract, he might opt out of it and return to San Antonio to play in the NBA again.

 During the 2007–08 season, Spanoulis led his team, Panathinaikos, in both points scored (661) and assists (215), over 36 games played in the Greek Basket League 2007–08 season, and 20 games played in the EuroLeague 2007–08 season.
 He averaged 11.8 points per game and 3.8 assists per game for the season, in 56 games total.
 Spanoulis was the Greek Basket League assists leader.
 He was voted as a starter to the Greek League All-Star Game, and to the Greek Basket League's Best Five Team.

-Spanoulis helped Panathinaikos win the Greek basketball double, as the club won both the Greek Basket League championship, and the Greek Cup title in 2008.
+Spanoulis helped Panathinaikos win the Greek basketball double, as the club won both the Greek Basket League championship and the Greek Cup title in 2008.
 In the Greek Cup Final, against Panathinaikos' arch-rival Olympiacos, Spanoulis helped to lead his team to the championship cup victory, by scoring 20 points and dishing out 7 assists.